Clashes settlers Palestinians IDF soldiers 311 R.

-The global body called on the Jewish state to protect Palestinians and investigate a surge of attacks by Israeli settlers against civilians in the West Bank, particularly in the village of Qusra, near Nablus.
+The global body called on Israel to protect Palestinians and investigate a surge of attacks by settlers against civilians in the West Bank, particularly in the village of Qusra, near Nablus.

 The village had been "targeted by settlers" at least six times in six weeks, said Rupert Colville, spokesman for United Nations High Commissioner for Human Rights Navi Pillay.